-With remote voltage sensing, a feature included in the Agilent E3632A power supply, it is possible to connect the input of the voltage feedback amplifier directly to the load terminals so that the regulator performs its function with respect to the load terminals rather than with respect to the power supply output terminals.
+With remote voltage sensing, a feature included in the Agilent E3633A and E3634A power supplies, it is possible to connect the input of the voltage feedback amplifier directly to the load terminals so that the regulator performs its function with respect to the load terminals rather than with respect to the power supply output terminals.
 Thus, the voltage at the power supply output terminals shifts by whatever amount is necessary to compensate for the voltage drop in the load leads, thereby maintaining the voltage at the load terminals constant.